pascalkrautm/002---Audio-News-Podcast-Generator/README.md

     @staticmethod
     def get_keyword():
+        """
+        Ask for keywords or helper.
+        :return: List of keywords.
+        """
-        keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany) or enter " "'h' to get an introduction into the program")) if keyword == "h":
+        keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany) or enter " "'h' to get an introduction into the program: ")) if keyword == "h":
             Helper.print_help()
             keyword = str(input("To start enter one or more comma separated topics (eg: corona, soccer, germany)"))